seojitongri/jun-kang-data-portfolio/02-econometrics-mariel-boatlift/README.md

 ### Problem

-Did the 1980 Mariel Boatlift — a sudden influx of Cuban immigrants into Miami — reduce wages for low-skill workers?
+Did the 1980 Mariel Boatlift, a sudden influx of Cuban immigrants into Miami, reduce wages for low skill workers?

 ### Data